SpektraSystems/Infrastructure-as-Code/Infrastructure as code with Terraform/05-Reusability/guide.md

   description = "Name of the pre-existing key vault instance" }

-variable "tags" {
-  type        = map(string)
-  description = "tags to be used with all resources in the lab" }

 variable "vnet_name" {
   type        = string
   description = "Azure ID for Virtual Network where subnets will be placed"